BasanthVerma/video-player-exercise/README.md

 # video_player_exercise

-A mobile app using flutter to play a video and display transcript below the video.
+A mobile app using flutter with provider state management to play a video and display transcript below the video.

 ## Getting Started